 - Kaizen event to introduce rapid change by focusing on a narrow project and using the ideas and motivation of the people who do the work

 - Control the improved process and future process performance.

 DMAIC vs. DMADV

 DMADV (Define, Measure, Analyze, Design, and Verify) is a data-driven quality strategy that focuses on the development of new products or services compared to existing ones.
 The DMADV method or approach is often used when implementing new strategies because of its basis in data, its ability to identify success early, and its method, which requires thorough analysis.
 Like DMAIC, it is an integral part of a Six Sigma quality initiative.

 Read more about DMAIC

-To DMAIC or Not To DMAIC? (open access) Identify when you need a structured method for problem solving.
+To DMAIC or Not To DMAIC?
+Identify when you need a structured method for problem solving.

-DMAIC Failure Modes (members only) Read about actual experiences related to some of the key failure modes associated with DMAIC and effective countermeasures you can take.
+DMAIC Failure Modes (ASQ member exclusive) Read about actual experiences related to some of the key failure modes associated with DMAIC and effective countermeasures you can take.

-How to Scope DMAIC Projects (members only) Scoping is a vital part of the define phase and can have a long-term impact on a Six Sigma program’s ultimate success.
+How to Scope DMAIC Projects (ASQ member exclusive) Scoping is a vital part of the define phase and can have a long-term impact on a Six Sigma program’s ultimate success.